 Eric Bertrand has served on the Boards of OptiCare Health Systems, U.S. Vision, Control F-1 and Versura, Inc. Currently with EJB Capital Management, he holds a Master of Business Administration in Finance and Entrepreneurship with a certificate in the Digital Economy from New York University and a Bachelor of Science in Business Administration from Bryant College.

 Yasha Modi holds an MD from Yale University School of Medicine, and he received his Bachelor's Degree from New York University.
-Currently an ophthalmology resident at Bascom Palmer Eye Institute in Miami, Yasha became involved with Unite For Sight when he founded a UFS chapter as an undergraduate at New York University.
+Currently a retina fellow at Cleveland Clinic, Yasha completed residency at Bascom Palmer Eye Institute in Miami.
+Yasha became involved with Unite For Sight when he founded a UFS chapter as an undergraduate in 2004 at New York University.
 Yasha's interest in ophthalmology began at the LRBT Free Eye Hospital in Korangi, Pakistan, where he spent two of his high school spring breaks as a volunteer observing cataract surgeries and comprehensive eye exams.
 He also conducted research at Memorial Sloan Kettering Cancer Center, where he used NMR resolution techniques to elucidate unusual DNA-quadruplex structures in solution.
 Since then, he has published his findings in the Journal of the American Chemical Society and the Journal of Molecular Biology.
 He has also pursued research in the Division of Cardiothoracic Surgery in the Department of Surgery/Cell Biology at New York University Medical Center, where he studied the MAP Kinase intracellular pathway in balloon-injured arteries in a dog model.

 Julia Nemiroff holds an MD from New York University School of Medicine and is completing her ophthalmology residency at the Jules Stein Eye Institute at UCLA.
 She graduated Summa Cum Laude from New York Institute of Technology (NYIT), where she majored in biology.
 Julia's grandmother is blind due to macular degeneration that went untreated in Russia.
 Julia's passion and commitment to eliminate preventable blindness led her to found a chapter of Unite For Sight as a senior at NYIT.
 Under her leadership, the NYIT chapter was recognized as the 2006-2007 Unite For Sight Chapter of the Year, and Julia was honored as the Unite For Sight Chapter Leader of the Year.
 The NYIT chapter also raised the most money of all university chapters in 2007 and was awarded Unite For Sight's Humanitarian Service Award.